Panta rhei - Everything flows

 For two with Ursula & Bernard Schultze

-"Everything flows" is the title of a chapter in the catalog of the internationally acclaimed 2023 retrospectiveUrsula- Das bin ich.
-So what?" at the Museum Ludwig in Cologne.
-Everything flows - again, one must say, because the exhibition in Cologne follows a tough, almost three-decade-long phase of institutional exhibition doldrums and corresponding marginalization of Ursula's (1921-1999) artistic oeuvre.
+“Everything Flows” is the title of a chapter in the catalog forthe 2023 internationally acclaimedretrospective *Ursula – That’s Me.
+So What? * at the Museum Ludwig in Cologne.
+Everything Flows—again, one might say, since the exhibition in Cologne follows a protracted, nearly three-decade-long period of institutional exhibition drought and the corresponding marginalization of Ursula’s (1921–1999) artistic oeuvre.

-The artist shares this fate with many other women in art - but equally shared is the resurgence in recent years of the reception of female, often historical positions.
-The resulting reintegration of important positions into the canon of art history, which has long since lapsed, also resonates beyond the field of art, in society and is part of the current zeitgeist.
+The artist shares this fate with many other women in the art world—but what is now also shared is a renewed flow, in recent years, of the reception of female, often historical, positions.
+The resulting—and long overdue—reintegration of important positions into the canon of art history resonates beyond the art world, into society at large, and is part of the current zeitgeist.

-The formula of panta rhei - everything flows in Greek - is the leitmotif of the exhibition for two with Urusla and Bernard Schultze.
-As a specific interpretation, the formula is not only applicable to Ursula's works, it is also closely linked to the work of Bernard Schultze, Ursula's husband, studio and life partner.
+The phrase “Panta rhei” —Greek for “everything flows”— serves as the leitmotif of the two-person exhibition featuring Ursula and Bernard Schultze.
+As a specific interpretation, this phrase applies not only to Ursula’s works but is also closely linked to the work Bernard Schultze, who is Ursula’s husband, studio partner, and life partner.

 Header: Two portraits from the portfolio "Portrait" on Urusla & Bernard Schultze, 1967